ronehe/Pipe/README.md

 The core idea was to distinguish between the inside mechanism that maintains validity of game during execution, and between the texture representation of it.
-So, we created the Board class that will maintain all that has to do with visibility and texture representation, which holds a private member of class Graph.
+So, we created the Board class that will maintain all that has to do with visibility and texture representation, which holds a private member of class Graph, which handles all algorithmic aspects needed for maintaining validity.

 The board holds a matrix of pointers to Pipe types, and the Graph holds a matrix of Vertex types.
 Each vertex is mapped onto a corresponding pipe.